staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

   />
 </div>

-Once the user has an authentication token, they can call the Management API.
+Once the user has an authentication token, they can call the Management API (using the Management Console or the CLI).
 The authentication token contains two key pieces of information:

-- the name of the identity provider that issued the token
+- `idp`: the name of the identity provider that issued the token
-- the user id for the identity provider
+- `idpId`: the user id for the identity provider

 StaticDeploy uses these two parameters to find the _user object_ corresponding to the user.

+> **Note**: if no corresponding user object is found, one is created on the fly.

 The user object contains some StaticDeploy-specific information about the user, such as the groups the user belongs to.
 Groups are collections of roles, simple strings that allow performing certain operations (see below for details).
 The user groups, and therefore roles, are then used by the authorizer to determine wether the user is allowed or not to perform the operation for which they have called the Management API.

 ## Roles